Here's to Your Health!

 Trivia:Apricots are known as, "Moons of the Faithful" in China where they originated.
 Their cultivation spread westward from China to Persia and the Mediterranean, eventually coming to the New World with Spanish settlers.|It is interesting to note that both the fresh and dried apricot are a main food staple of a tiny Hunza principality in the Himalayas, who are known for their extreme longevity, excellent health, and an almost exclusive vegetarian diet.

 Avocados are commonly thought of as vegetables, but they are actually fruits.
 These delicious creamy fruits are known to be high in fat, however, keep in mind that it is a healthful fat.
+They add a creamy mellow flavor and texture that complement a wide variety of dishes.

 Trivia:Avocados date back to 8,000 B.C., and are native to Mexico and Central America.|Until recent years, the avocado had a well-entrenched reputation for inducing sexual prowess and wasn't purchased or consumed by any person wishing to protect their image from slanderous assault.
 Growers had to sponsor a public relations campaign to dispel the ill-founded reputation before avocados became popular.| Avocados must reach full maturity before they are picked, but they will not soften on the tree.
 The tree is actually used as a warehouse; the fruit can be kept on the tree for many months after reaching maturity.